sajidaelnazir-eng/Power-BI-Supply-Chain-Dashboard/README.md

 The current on-time delivery rate stands at only 18%.

 Prioritize logistics coordination and reduce the gap between scheduled and actual shipping days to improve service levels.

+👉 [Full interactive dashboards will be available soon on GitHub Pages.]